npatwari/pathLossTutorial/README.md

 ```
 Change `username` to your username, and change pcWWW are the node name of your orchestrator that you are using.

-Copy and paste the first command into a terminal window to connect to the orchestrator.
+Copy and paste the first command into a new terminal window to connect via ssh to the orchestrator node.

 #### Edit the Experiment Parameters JSON File